streembit/streembitui/BUILD.md

 Build Streemio
 --------------

-The Streemio Core software is a Node.js application which uses the node-webkit (NW.js) library.
+The Streemio Core software is a Node.js application which uses the NW.js(node-webkit) library.
 NW.js is an app runtime based on Chromium.
 In order to build Streemio from source you must be familiar with Node.js, the Chromium project and NW.js (node-webkit).

-To build Streemio from source first you must build Chromium, and then the node-webkit library.
+To build Streemio from source first you must build Chromium software and the NW.js (node-webkit) library.

 To build Chromium please refer to the Chromium project web site.